francescodc87/ipaPy2/README.md

          ppmCS: maximum ppm allowed when computing cosine similarity scores.
                 If one wants to use this parameter instead of mzdCS, this must be set to 0.
 Default 10.
-         connections: list of possible connections between compouds defined as formulas.
+         connections: list of possible connections between compounds defined as formulas.
 Only necessary if mode='connections'.
 A list of common biotransformations is provided as default.
          Output:
-             annotations: a dictonary containg all the possible annotations for the measured features.
-The keys of the dictionay are the unique ids for the features present in df.
+             annotations: a dictionary containing all the possible annotations for the measured features.
+The keys of the dictionary are the unique ids for the features present in df.
 For each feature, the annotations are summarized in a pandas dataframe.